You can download our iOS App here:

 Yes.
 Old film doesn’t go bad all at once – colors shift, contrast fades away, and fog builds up.
 Old film (~10+ years past the process date) will have faded, skewing towards magenta.
 In many cases, this is preferred and authentic to the time.
 Learn about old film developing.
 More on developing expired film.

 Pushing ISO doubles every time you increase it 1 stop.
 So if the box speed is 400, then +1 stop would be 800, +2 stops would be 1600, +3 would be 3200.
 You can also pull your film – it works the same – you’re just cutting the speed in half for each stop you need to pull.
 So if the box speed is 400, -1 stop would be 200, -2 stops would be 100, and -3 would be 50.

-Yes, of course you get your negs back with your order.
+Yes, of course, you always get your original film back with your order.
 Negatives are returned cut and sleeved.
 If you prefer your film uncut, please check the ‘do not cut’ box as well.

 Almost anything, including C-41, E-6 Slide Film and Black & White processes.
 We can also do all types of black & white infrared and E-6 slide infrared films.
 Be sure to write on the package that it contains IR film.

 Black and white films are processed using the manufacturer’s suggested times ( then adjusted based on film type trends) as a normal process.
 35mm Slide Film is optionally mounted in GEPE plastic mounts.

 If you send in old C-22 film, it will be processed as black & white.
 The chemicals necessary for this color process were discontinued many years ago.

 We CANNOT develop any Kodachrome, Disc Film, Triple Print, AGFA Scala or 5247 Seattle Film Works film.